crypticwisdom/Python_notes/README.md

 - Single Line Comment. #
 - Multi-Line Comment. """ ... """

+# Keywords
+Python keywords, also known as reserved words, are words that have special meaning and predefined functionality in the Python language.
+These keywords cannot be used as identifiers (e.g., variable names or function names) because they are reserved for specific purposes within the language.

+[False, class,  finally, is, return, None, continue, for, lambda, try, True, def, from, nonlocal, while, and, del, global, not, with as, elif, if, or, yield, assert, else, import, pass, break, except, in, raise]

+# Built-In Functions
+Python provides a set of built-in functions that are available by default without the need for importing any modules.
+These functions cover a wide range of functionalities and are an integral part of the Python language.
+Here are some commonly used built-in functions in Python:

+- Print: print() is used to output text or variables to the console.

+- Type: type() is used to determine the type of an object.

+- Len: len() returns the length or the number of elements in an object, such as a string, list, or tuple.

+- Range: range() generates a sequence of numbers within a specified range.

+- Input: input() is used to read user input from the console.

 # Variable
 Variable is used to store data to computer memory.